emilerose2/reference-website/README.md

 10. Why do we use border-box property in CSS?
 -Border-box in CSS allows the browser to calculate and adjust elements width and height properties using border and padding values.
 Content will automatically adjust itself to fit within the Border-box values.

+11. Explain different type of ways we can add spacing to an element -In order to add extra spacing between elements in the CSS page you must apply padding and margin properties.
+Padding allows you to calculate the distance between content area and border value.
+Margin helps calculates extra space around an element.